nedbat/scriv/docs/configuration.rst

 - A prefix of ``literal:`` reads a literal data from a source file.

+- A prefix of ``command:`` runs the command and uses the output as the setting.

 - Value substitutions can make a setting depend on another setting.

+These are each explained below:

 File Prefix
 -----------